notiz-dev/notiz/content/blog/angular-10-with-tailwindcss.md

 @import 'tailwindcss/utilities';
 ```

-Now go ahead serve your app using `npm run start`, you are ready to style 🎨 your Angular app with Tailwind utility classes.
+Now go ahead serve your app, you are ready to style 🎨 your Angular app with Tailwind utility classes.

 ... wait a moment, we need to purge the unused CSS styles from Tailwind.

 ## Remove unused CSS Styles

-We can use the new [purge](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) option in `tailwind.config.js`.
+We can use the new [purge](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) option in **tailwind.config.js**.

 ```js
 module.exports = {